What to do if your parent or spouse refuses to stop driving

 The benefit is that your older adult won't blame you for taking their license away.
 Instead, they'll be angry with the DMV.

 Each state’s DMV has different procedures.
-Typically when someone is reported as an unsafe driver, they’re called in for a driver’s license retest regardless of when their license expires.
-Contact your local DMV to find out what is needed in your state to request a retest.
+When someone is reported as an unsafe driver, they're called in for a driver’s license retest regardless of when their license expires.

 2. Use Alzheimer’s or dementia forgetfulness to your advantage